 Under a homestead or farmstead property tax exclusion, the assessed value of each homestead or farmstead is reduced by a fixed amount of exclusion before the property tax is computed.
 In order for you, as a property owner to qualify, you must file an application with the assessment office and be approved.
 In order for you to qualify, the property in which you live must be your primary residence.
 You cannot claim a primary residence and receive a benefit in another state or county.
 You can have only one primary residence.

 We mailed a notification in December 2006 to owners of previously approved homestead property informing them it is not necessary to reapply.
 Applications were mailed to those taxpayers that were not already approved by the various school districts.
 If you did not receive an application, please click on the Homestead Application link and follow the instructions.
-Mail your application to our office by the March 1 deadline.
-You will then be notified whether your application is approved or denied.
+Mail your application to:

 Montgomery County Board of Assessment Appeals